performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PMDA Removal on a PCP Collector Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PMDAremovalTo remove a PMDA, you must perform a collector removal for
+To remove a PMDA, you must perform a collector removal for
 each host on which the PMDA is currently installed.

 The PMNS needs to be updated, the PMDA unconfigured, and PMCD notified.